British MQ-9B drones, known as ‘Protector’, could be used to augment the UK’s fleet of P-8 Poseidon Maritime Patrol Aircraft.

 “MQ-9B SeaGuardian will be equipped with Leonardo’s Seaspray radar capable of detecting, tracking & classifying hundreds of maritime contacts.
 MQ-9B Protector enters service with the RAF in 2024; this seems like a sensible option to augment Poseidon.
 It can be fitted with sonobuoy dispensers and also process data from sonobuoys dropped by other aircraft.
 Brimstone will be integrated on UK Protector & GA has talked about a lightweight torpedo for subs.”

-The prototype of the aircraft, currently on trials around the UK, is reportedly configured with maritime capability, including a multi-mode maritime surface-search radar.
+The prototype of the aircraft, on trials around the UK as of publication, is reportedly configured to a maritime capability role, including a multi-mode maritime surface-search radar.
 This is expected to build on previous maritime demonstrations mentioned previously in this article.

 “GA-ASI will work closely with multiple European allies to demonstrate the capabilities of MQ-9B, including in the maritime environment, and how MQ-9B can complement and team within a networked environment with other national assets,” said Tommy Dunehew, vice president of International Strategic Development for GA-ASI.